mike-coutinho/Libft/README.md

     struct s_list   *next;
 }  t_list;
 ````

-The following functions are implemented to manage and use linked lists.

 | Function        | Prototype                                                                 | Description                                |
 | --------------- | ------------------------------------------------------------------------- | ------------------------------------------ |